 To make that possible, CCEED used LOD (Level of Development) 400, which defines the amount of detail available in the BIM model.
 LOD 400 is more than sufficient for most elements, but for some complex systems—such as mechanical, electrical, and piping—LOD 500 was used to include operational parameters.

 “Part of the model needs to be in LOD 500 so that the owner can use the information in the operation and maintenance process,” Su says.
 In LOD 500, the model is field-verified and contains information clients can use once construction has been completed—especially useful for the varied businesses within the tower.

 Designing so many types of spaces, the team unsurprisingly faced many construction challenges—but having one overarching platform has, so far, allowed adjustments to go smoothly.
 For example, one basement floor is where “many mechanical, electrical, and pumping systems come together,” Su says.
 “There are over 100 different types of mechanical systems all on one floor, so the team had to lengthen the construction time.”

-The Future of Building
+The Future of Skyscraper Construction

-Su believes that in future construction projects, all stakeholders—including construction workers and subcontractors—will need to work with integrated BIM models.
+Su believes that in future skyscraper construction projects, all stakeholders—including construction workers and subcontractors—will need to work with integrated BIM models.
 “This approach to building will change the way people build buildings and skyscrapers in China and around the world,” Su says.